-But with so many different ingredients being added to cleansers, moisturisers, toners, serums and all manner of other skin care products, it’s hard to keep up.
+But with so many different ingredients being added to cleansers, moisturisers, toners, serums and all manner of other products that are applied topically, it’s hard to keep up.
 Even for us, and we’re at the forefront of skin loving ingredient research!

 All you need to do is put the kettle on, take a ten minute break and read all about it.